d-Fold Partition Diamonds: Ramanujan--Like Congruences Satisfied by

 \end{cor}

 \begin{proof} This follows immediately from Theorem \ref{thm:genfcnforlinks}, together with the following identity proved by Euler in \cite{Eul}.

 \end{proof}

-\begin{rem} One can view Corollary \ref{cor:2.2} combinatorially as follows.
-In order to build an arbitrary Schmidt type $d$-fold partition diamond, one must pick the difference, $j,$ between $a_{n-1}$ and $a_n$ for each positive integer $n.$ This completely determines all of the linking nodes $a_0, a_1, \ldots,$ and the $q^{jn}$ factors keep track of their contribution.
-There are then $(j+1)^d$ options for the nodes $b_{n,1}, \ldots, b_{n,d}$ (since there are $j+1$ possibilities for each of those nodes). \end{rem}
+\begin{rem} One can view Corollary \ref{cor:2.2} combinatorially by building an arbitrary Schmidt type $d$-fold partition diamond as follows.
+First, one may choose the nodes $a_0, a_1, \ldots$ by picking the difference, $j_n,$ between $a_{n-1}$ and $a_n$ for each positive integer $n$ (where $j_n=0$ for sufficiently large $n$).
+This completely determines all of the linking nodes $a_0 = \sum_{n\geq 1}j_n,$ $a_1=\sum_{n\geq 2}j_n,$ etc., and the $q^{j_nn}$ keeps track of their contribution.
+Then, there are $(j_n+1)^d$ options for the nodes $b_{n,1}, \ldots, b_{n,d}$ (since there are $j_n+1$ possibilities for each of those nodes). \end{rem}

 We utilize this new view of the generating function for $s_d(n)$ to easily prove a variety of arithmetic properties satisfied by these functions.
 Prior to doing so, we remind the reader of two well--known results which will also be helpful below: